dfrei25/bsafe/README.md

 a lightweight rootless profile based sandbox solution using bwrap.

----

-## Notes:
-- Firejail profile usage is *optionally* supported, but Firejail has to be installed separately.
-This will grant access to a much larger set of whitelisted files/directories.
+*Firejail profile usage is optionally supported, but Firejail has to be installed separately.
+This will grant access to a much larger set of whitelisted files/directories.*

 ## Running the sandbox